Wernher von Braun: NASA career

-After the flight of Mercury-Redstone 2 in January 1961 experienced a string of problems, von Braun insisted on one more test before the Redstone could be deemed man-rated.
+After the success of the Mercury-Redstone 2 mission in January 1961, a mere 2 months after the failed "4 inch mission," NASA morale was improved.
+Still, a new string of problems emerged.
+Von Braun insisted on one more test before the Redstone could be deemed man-rated.
 His overly cautious nature brought about clashes with other people involved in the program, who argued that MR-2's technical issues were simple and had been resolved shortly after the flight.
 He overruled them, so a test mission involving a Redstone on a boilerplate capsule was flown successfully in March.
 Von Braun's stubbornness was blamed for the inability of the U.S. to launch a crewed space mission before the Soviet Union, which ended up putting the first man in space the following month.
 Three weeks later on 5 May, von Braun's team successfully launched Alan Shepard into space.
 He named his Mercury-Redstone 3 Freedom 7.

 The Marshall Center's first major program was the development of Saturn rockets to carry heavy payloads into and beyond Earth orbit.
 From this, the Apollo program for crewed Moon flights was developed.
 Von Braun initially pushed for a flight engineering concept that called for an Earth orbit rendezvous technique (the approach he had argued for building his space station), but in 1962, he converted to the lunar orbit rendezvous concept that was subsequently realized.
 During Apollo, he worked closely with former Peenemünde teammate, Kurt H. Debus, the first director of the Kennedy Space Center.
 His dream to help mankind set foot on the Moon became a reality on 16 July 1969, when a Marshall-developed Saturn V rocket launched the crew of Apollo 11 on its historic eight-day mission.
 Over the course of the program, Saturn V rockets enabled six teams of astronauts to reach the surface of the Moon.

 During the late 1960s, von Braun was instrumental in the development of the U.S. Space and Rocket Center in Huntsville.
-The desk from which he guided America's entry in the space race remains on display there.
+The desk from which he guided America's entry into the Space Race remains on display there.
 He also was instrumental in the launching of the experimental Applications Technology Satellite.
-He traveled to India and hoped that the program would be helpful for bringing a massive educational television project to help the poorest people in that country.
+He traveled to India and hoped that the program would be helpful in bringing a massive educational television project to help the poorest people in that country.